-Graduate students must take nine credit hours in any given semester to be considered full time.
-Graduate students enrolled at least half time (4.5 credit hours) remain eligible for continuation of federal aid and loan deferment benefits.
+An undergraduate student must take 12 semester hours in any given semester to be considered full time and eligible for full time aid.
+(May Term is optional.
+For students taking May term classes, May term hours are added to spring semester hours to determine enrollment status for federal student aid.
+May term hours do not count towards spring enrollment status for state or institutional financial aid.
+Students enrolled at least half time (six semester hours) remain eligible for continuation of some federal aid and loan deferment benefits.
 If a student receives any financial assistance from outside sources (e.g., ROTC scholarships, outside agency scholarships, etc.), federal and institutional rules require that this assistance be reported to the financial aid office as soon as the student becomes aware of it.
 Rules further indicate that, in some cases adjustments to other aid may be required.
-Institutional funding in combination with any financial assistance from outside sources may not exceed cost of attendance, except in the case of Veterans Benefits.
+Institutional funding in combination with any financial assistance from outside sources may not exceed cost of attendance except in the case of Veterans Benefits.